brenascimento/MetacriticCrawlerScraping/README.md

 Metacritic Crawler and Scraping using Scrapy Framework in order to create a new dataset and analyze it.

 The Metacritic spider crawler analyze news (Dec.
 2021) games by userscores filtered website.
 The Metacritic spider crawler it aims to be versatile and scaleable.

-For generate dataset with this spider crawler uses:
+For generate dataset with this spider crawler uses:<br>
 `scrapy crawl metacritic_crawler -o random_name.csv` or `scrapy crawl metacritic_crawler -o random_name.json`

-PS: is needed to install all dependencies to work (Numpy and Scrapy) in your machine, scrapyvenv virtual environment of this repository, or your own virtualenv
-PSS: np.nan has problem with JSON files

-if you want save in other dir, you can do this:
+if you want save in other dir, you can do:
 `scrapy crawl metacritic_crawler -o datasets/metacritic-newest-games.json`

+PS: is needed to install all dependencies to work (Numpy and Scrapy) in your machine, scrapyvenv virtual environment of this repository, or your own virtualenv <br>

+PSS: `np.nan` has problem with JSON files